MikiMorozov/Data-Egnine-CLI-For-Microsoft-SQL-Server/README.md

-    -pt                                 see all tables in the database -ptr                                see tables and their FK relationships -pto                                see table order for data generation -start                              starts engine: keeps prompts, generated data, tables and requirements to memory -stop                               stops engine: clears the above from memory --models                            see all models
+    -pt                                 see all tables in the database -ptr                                see tables and their FK relationships -pto                                see table order for data generation --start                             starts engine: keeps prompts, generated data, tables and requirements to memory --stop                              stops engine: clears the above from memory --models                            see all models
     --setmodel <model_index>            set model
     --getmodel                          get current model